FREE delivery over £60

 Sustainable Menus: Why Indian Plant-Based Dishes Tick All the Boxes

 As sustainability moves from a nice-to-have to a non-negotiable, chefs and catering professionals are under pressure to design menus that deliver on both flavour and environmental impact.
 Today, clients want more than delicious.
 They want climate-conscious.
 When it comes to creating menus that are low-carbon, high-protein and big on taste, Indian plant-based cuisine stands out.
 And at the centre of this sustainable shift is one powerful dish: the Future 50 Biryani.
 Why Indian Plant-Based Dishes Work So Well Indian cuisine naturally lends itself to plant-forward cooking.
 Long before sustainability became a trend, Indian kitchens were using lentils, chickpeas, seasonal vegetables, pulses and grains to create satisfying, protein-rich meals.
 With flavour built through layering spices, ferments and regional techniques, these dishes offer all the comfort and satisfaction of meat-based meals - without the environmental cost.
 For chefs and menu planners, this makes Indian cuisine a smart solution for: Meeting net-zero and biodiversity goals Catering to diverse dietary needs (vegan, vegetarian, flexitarian) Keeping food costs efficient and portions scalable Traditional Indian Cooking: Low Waste, High Impact In addition to smart ingredient choices, traditional Indian cooking techniques offer naturally zero waste recipes.
 Regional cooking methods have long prioritised root-to-leaf usage, fermentation, preserving and batch cooking — all best practices for sustainable kitchens.
 Examples include: Using vegetable peels and stalks in stocks and chutneys Leftover rice turned into spiced stir-fries or pancakes Pickling and dry roasting to extend shelf life and reduce spoilage These aren’t trends — these are time-tested cooking methods that don’t just reduce waste, they save time, lower costs, and simplify operations in professional kitchens.
 The Future 50 Biryani The Future 50 Biryani is a chef-ready reimagining of a classic biryani, made with Future 50 Foods - a collection of ingredients identified by Knorr and WWF as both nutrient-rich and planet-friendly.
-What’s inside: Black barley and buckwheat – high-fibre ancient grains with a lower footprint than refined rice Tempeh – a fermented soy product offering deep umami and plant-based protein Kale, golden linseed, cracked freekeh, puffed quinoa – layered textures and nutritional value Achari paste – spiced pickle flavours that bring heat, tang and complexity Designed for professional kitchens, this biryani is easy to batch, holds well, and delivers a centrepiece dish with a standout sustainability story.
+What’s inside: Black barley and Buckwheat – a high-fibre ancient grain with a lower footprint than refined rice Tempeh – a fermented soy product offering deep umami and plant-based protein Kale, golden linseed, cracked freekeh, puffed quinoa – layered textures and nutritional value Achari paste – spiced pickle flavours that bring heat, tang and complexity Designed for professional kitchens, this biryani is easy to batch, holds well, and delivers a centrepiece dish with a standout sustainability story.
 The Takeaway: One Dish, Real Impact Whether you’re serving corporate clients, education settings or public sector contracts, the Future 50 Biryani is a single, scalable solution to many modern challenges: Plant-based, protein-rich, satisfying Built with Future 50 ingredients for biodiversity and sustainability Naturally low-waste and operationally efficient Culturally relevant and crowd-pleasing With the Future 50 Biryani, we’ve taken a timeless favourite and made it climate-forward.
 It’s bold, versatile, and fits perfectly into modern foodservice operations - no compromise on taste. — Dan Blucert, Innovation Chef, Vegetarian Express Dan has over 25 years of kitchen experience, and alongside his job as Vegetarian Express Innovation Chef, owns two award winning South London pubs.
 Dan has developed innovative plant-based menus long before veganism exploded in the UK.
 Ready to Make Your Menu More Sustainable?
 Explore how the Future 50 Biryani can help your kitchen lead on sustainability without sacrificing flavour or flexibility.
 Explore our Future 50 Foods range →

 Read More